Samuro523/safe-c/README.md

   2) copy in it :

-   . mk.exe  (the compiler, it's in the folder "/compiler" . std.lib (the standard library, see folder "lib" above how to make it)
+   a) mk.exe  (the compiler, it's in the folder "/compiler")

+   b) std.lib (the standard library, see folder "lib" above how to make it)

-   . p.c   (your test program)
+   c) p.c   (your test program)

             // p.c
             from std use console;